Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: Introduction

 The remainder of this article is organized as follows.
-In Section~\ref{sec:data} we describe the vaccine refusal data.
-In Section~\ref{sec:model} we specify our ZICOMP model.
-In Section~\ref{sec:algorithm} we present our hybrid Monte Carlo algorithm.
-In Section~\ref{sec:sim} we discuss simulation experiments for our proposed model and computational approach.
-In Section~\ref{sec:real} we analyze the vaccine refusal data.
+In Section~\ref{sec:model} we specify our spatial COMP$_{\mu}$ and ZICOMP$_{\mu}$ regression models.
+In Section~\ref{sec:algorithm} we propose our fast Bayesian approach to inference and provide implementation details.
+Theoretical justification for our approach is also provided.
+In Section~\ref{sec:sim} we discuss simulation experiments for our proposed models and computational approaches.
+In Section~\ref{sec:real} we analyze Texas HPV-cancer data and US vaccine refusal data.
 We conclude in Section~\ref{sec:discuss}.
+The source code can be download from the journal website or the following repository (\url{https://github.com/bokgyeong/meanCOMP}).